 Bryan Kilgallin's art

 My art is contemporary.
-Such artistic expression, is emotive storytelling.
+Such artistic expression is emotive storytelling.

-In alphabetical order, I list the diverse artistic media that I have used.
-You can view examples by clicking one of the links in the navigation menu above.
+I list the diverse artistic media that I have used.
+They are in alphabetical order

 Explaining my animation